Teaching Math in the 21st Century: Changing the Focus from Calculations to Critical Thinking

 You may be a math “teller” if you show learners how to solve a problem.
 Being a math “teller” is almost like giving learners a puzzle already completed rather than having the learners put it together themselves.

-This brings up a fundamental issue with understanding what good teaching consists of.
+That brings up a fundamental issue with understanding what good teaching consists of.
 Most learners, parents, and even educators think you are a good teacher if you explain concepts clearly and concisely.
-What this actually means is that you are a good “teller.”
+What this means is that you are a good “teller.”
 The problem with telling is that learners are not challenged to think mathematically.
 In essence, the “teller” is doing all of the thinking for them.
 The learners are more focused on becoming good at calculations instead of discovery.

-This is not to say that educators should not be helping learners, but helping learners is not the same thing as showing them how.
+That is not to say that educators should not be helping learners, but helping learners is not the same thing as showing them how.
 This notion of educators “making things easier to understand” goes against what education research has shown us.
 Education research identifies one of the most important things educators do to affect learners’ conceptual understanding.
 That is to make sure learners are engaged in a productive struggle.
-This involves not simply telling learners how to make something easier but instead focusing on providing learners with challenges that contain clear instructions and enough time to figure things out.
+It involves not simply telling learners how to make something easier but instead focusing on providing learners with challenges that contain clear instructions and enough time to figure things out.
 Educators’ biggest role is to promote 21st-century skills, create excitement, and build learners’ confidence in learning and thinking.
 None of this is promoted if educators are simply the medium in which learners get easier explanations.

 Solving a Type of Problem ≠ Problem Solving